hallmar/Eurorack-Modules/Polyg v2/readme.md

 # Polyg v2 8-Voice Midi synth

 This new version has a dedicated MIDI thru instead of routing it into the Teensy and back out.
+And it has alot of improvements of the hardware.

 <p align="center"><img src="/Polyg/images/polyg.jpg"  width="120" height="360"></p>